Horticulture Semester (Live)

 Vegetative Growth

-Flowering is the life cycle stage most strongly associated with cannabis cultivation — the emergence of the sticky flowers, or “buds,” that the plant is so well known for.
+Flowering is the life cycle stage most strongly associated with cannabis cultivation — the emergence of the sticky flowers, or “buds,” the plant is well-known for.
 We explain how changes in the photoperiod prompt the start of the flowering stage.
-You will learn how to care for your plants during their transition from the vegetative phase.
+You will learn to care for your plants while transitioning from the vegetative phase.
 We also demonstrate how to sex cannabis plants grown from seed by examining the earliest signs of flower development.
 Then, we introduce cultivation techniques for the late flowering stage and recognize when flowers reach their optimal maturity.
-We conclude with a discussion of how to plan outcrop cycles in order to maximize the number of plantings.
+We conclude by discussing how to plan outcrop cycles to maximize the number of plantings.

 In this course, we walk through the entire process of harvesting and processing your crop.
-We demonstrate proper harvesting and manicuring techniques and explore equipment that can be used to automate some of those tasks.
-We discuss proper dry room conditions and the importance of curing and storing your crop properly to bring out the best qualities in the biomass and maximize its shelf life.
+We demonstrate proper harvesting and manicuring techniques and explore equipment that one can use to automate some of those tasks.
+We discuss dry room conditions and the importance of correctly curing and storing your crop to bring out the best qualities in the biomass and maximize its shelf life.
 Then, we learn about analytical lab testing requirements for harvested cannabis biomass and how to interpret the results of potency and quality analyses.
-Finally, we discuss the allocation and transport of your crop and outline how to do so in an efficient and compliant manner.
+Finally, we discuss the allocation and transport of your crop and outline how to do so efficiently and competently.

-This course looks at how we can create a root zone environment that allows your plants to thrive and provide the nutrients and water they need to optimize their growth.
+This course examines how we can create a root zone environment that allows plants to thrive and provide the nutrients and water needed to optimize their growth.
 First, we discuss the various planting mediums used for cannabis cultivation and consider the factors when selecting one.
 Then, we examine the nutritional needs of the cannabis plant and the importance of having the ideal concentration and pH in a liquid nutrient solution.
 Finally, we explore the options available for irrigation and nutrient delivery and weigh the pros and cons of automation versus hand-watering.

 Optimal Conditions

-Cannabis can grow in less than ideal conditions but can only achieve its full genetic potential when optimal conditions are maintained.
-In this course, we outline the conditions for optimal growth that you as a cultivator can monitor and control — light, CO2, temperature, nutrients, water, and salinity — and examine the role of each in the development of the cannabis plant.
+In this course, we outline the conditions for optimal growth that you, as a cultivator, can monitor and control — light, CO2, temperature, nutrients, water, and salinity — and examine the role of each in the development of the cannabis plant.
 We also explore the relationship between these optimal growth conditions to understand better how changes in one affect the other.

-Although cannabis production largely shifted toward indoor cultivation in soilless media during federal prohibition, there has been a long history of cannabis being grown in soil outdoors and greenhouse/mixed light operations.
-This course reviews the key components of soil, the key types of soil found on earth, soil microbiology, and the soil food web.
-Additionally, this course looks at how “living soils” benefit cannabis production and reduce excessive waste in cannabis cultivation.
+This course will review the key components of soil, the key types of soil found on earth, soil microbiology, and the soil food web.
+Additionally, this lesson will examine how “living soils” benefit cannabis production and reduce excessive waste in cannabis cultivation.

 Sustainability and Organic Farming